hosuaby/Leaflet.SmoothMarkerBouncing/README.md

         });
     });

-/* Create a marker and define it's bouncing options.
+/* Create a marker and set its bouncing options.
- * Bouncing can be started/stoped by the click on the marker.
+ * Bouncing can be started/stopped by the click on the marker.
  */
-var marker = L.marker([lat, lng])
+const marker = L.marker([lat, lng])
     .setBouncingOptions({
         bounceHeight : 60,    // height of the bouncing
         bounceSpeed  : 54,    // bouncing speed coefficient
-        exclusive    : true,  // if this marker bouncing all others must stop })
+        exclusive    : true,  // if this marker is bouncing all others must stop })
     .addTo(map)
     .on('click', function() {